mare-imbrium/canis/README.md

 ## Contributing

-0. Please give suggestions on how to improve the documentation.
+- Please give suggestions on how to improve the documentation.
-0.1.
-Please give suggestion on how to improve canis.
+- Please give suggestions on how to improve canis.

 1. Fork it ( https://github.com/[my-github-username]/canis/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)